-Only if the amount of the green fees, cart rental and other attendant expenses are less then $25.00.
-This same rule applies for sporting events.
-A public official may only accept a ticket in excess of $25.00 to a sporting event when he or she has a ceremonial duty.
-For example, crowning the homecoming queen at a football game is considered a ceremonial duty.
+Only if the amount of the green fees, cart rental and other attendant expenses are less than $25.00.
+This same rule applies to sporting events.
+A public official may accept a ticket in excess of $25.00 to a sporting event only when he or she has a ceremonial duty.
+(For example, crowning the homecoming queen at a football game is considered a ceremonial duty.)
 This exception only applies in limited circumstances.
 Call the Commission for guidance before you offer free tickets to a public servant for performing a ceremonial duty.

 23. What if I forget to report something?